TheNeolithicSubjectUnravels/RationalityBecomes/README.md

 ## Basic Usage

-- Use promts from the [promts folder](./Prompts) for generating the note-taking files, the keyword, chunk and summary files for the book.
+- Use prompts from the [prompts folder](./Prompts) for generating the note-taking files, the keyword, chunk and summary files for the book.
 - (Optional) Use any MarkDown to pdf converter for documents to be printed.
 - Review chapter lists and keywords to understand the main topics.
 - Use the summaries to get a brief overview of each chapter.
-- Use the note taking files to capture breif notes when doing initial review of each chapter
+- Use the note taking files to capture brief notes when doing initial review of each chapter.

 ## Potential Learning Workflow